Driver license requirements |Instruction permit |

 Driver license requirements

-- A Class M motorcycle license or motorcycle instruction permit is required to operate a motorcycle.
+- A Class M motorcycle license or motorcycle instruction permit is required to operate a motorcycle on Wisconsin roads.

 A motorcycle instruction permit is valid for 6 months.
 If the motorcycle instruction permit expires before the applicant completes the skill test, the permit can be renewed for an additional 6 months.
 Once the motorcycle instruction permit has been renewed two times, you would be required to show proof of enrollment in an approved